SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 * This makes the inflation worse, since the interest rate is the fundamental critical price, the *own price* of the currency, so when the IR goes up, so do prices,
 * the central bank cannot see why their model is not working, so they step harder on the gas, thinking it is the brake,
 * but interest rates (and this sort of central bank) are acting pro-cyclically, so they are driving the financial system off a debt burden cliff, private debt that is, putting precarious firms and households into more unpayable debt positions,
-* so eventually it is not the inflation that stops, it is the sales, as households and firm cannot pay back their debts, they drop prices i fire sales, and start trying to tighten their budgets,
+* so eventually it is not the inflation that stops, it is the sales, as households and firms cannot pay back their debts, they drop prices in fire sales shrinking their buffer stocks, and start trying to tighten their budgets,
-* so eventually the inflation stops as the supply of creidt and profits form sales drop off.
+* so eventually the inflation stops as the supply of credit and profits from sales drop off.
 * Mass unemployment results,
 * government welfare payments rise,
 * so net currency is injected,